blackflux/object-scan/README.md

 Conceptually this package works as follows:

-(1) During initialization the needles are parsed and build into a search tree.
+1. During initialization the needles are parsed and built into a search tree.
 Various information is pre-computed and stored for every node.
 Finally the search function is returned.

-(2) When the search function is called, the input is traversed simultaneously with the relevant nodes of the search tree.
+2. When the search function is called, the input is traversed simultaneously with the relevant nodes of the search tree.
 Processing multiple search tree branches in parallel allows for a single traversal of the input.

+Having a separate initialization stage allows for a performant search and significant speed ups when applying the same search to different input.